-Roll up, roll up, one and all and come see our best smartwatch deals, carefully curated for you and your bare wrist.
+Roll up, roll up, one and all and come see our best smartwatch deals curated for you and your bare wrist.

 No longer will you be without time, smartphone notifications and a calculator on your wrist as our best smartwatch deals offer something for every price point.

-But let’s not drone on, here are our top smartwatch deals including Wear OS, Tizen and Apple Watch devices.
+But let’s not drone on, here's our selection of the top smartwatch deals including Wear OS, Tizen and Apple Watch devices.

-The platform with the widest choice of smartwatches is Google's Android Wear, with devices arriving in a range of designs, sizes and prices.
+The platform with the widest choice of smartwatches is Google's Wear OS, with devices arriving in a range of designs, sizes and prices.
 Previously known as Android Wear, the platform was rebranded at the start of 2018 to reflect more and more iPhone owners are using Wear OS products, largely we imagine due to the much lower prices.

-From cheap smartwatch deals to premium smartwatch deals, there's something for everyone who has an Android smartphone in their pocket.
-Your Android Wear smartwatch also works with iPhones, but the experience is far more limited.
+From cheap smartwatch deals to premium smartwatch deals, there's something for everyone who wants a Wear OS watch.